The Kodaikanal Preschools

 Kodai’s popularity pushed its native population to the margins.
 Illiterate and poor, they largely exist on temporary, poorly paid jobs and lack the funds and know-how to improve their lives.
 Their traditional culture is eroding; they live amidst those better off but lack the resources to enter that life.
 Alcoholism, depression, and anger are common, much of it directed at women.
 The crèches are a strikingly bright spot in their often bleak lives, providing day care, nutrition, health care and education so parents can work and children can flourish.

-Little Lilies Crèche
+Little Lilies Preschool

-Peach Tree Crèche
+Peach Tree Preschool

-Founded in 2003, Peach Tree Crèche is in the small village of Attuvampatti.
-Students from the International School of Geneva helped to set up the crèche and student groups visit every other year.
-The International School of Geneva, Switzerland fully funds Peach Tree Crèche with funds going directly to BET.
-Peach Tree does not meet the new. space requirements of the government and is looking for a new home.
+Founded in 2003, Peach Tree Preschool is in the small village of Attuvampatti.
+Students from the International School of Geneva, Switzerland, helped to set up the crèche and student groups visit every year to do service projects and play with the children.
+The Geneva school fully supports Peach Tree.
+Peach Tree does not meet the government’s new space requirements and is looking for a new home.

-The Porayar Crèches
+The Porayar Preschools

-Good Shepherd Crèche was founded by BET in 2010 with financial help from the Lutheran Church of the Good Shepherd (LCGS), Brevard, NC, and a German donor.
-The newest of the crèches, Good Shepherd has a generous playground, a garden, and was specifically designed to be a crèche, meeting all government standards from the start.
-Help Kids India supports the Good Shepherd Crèche with significant help from the Lutheran Church of the Good Shepherd.
-BET owns both the land and the building.
+The Good Shepherd Preschool opened in 2010 and moved into its permanent home in 2015.
+The newest of the crèches, Good Shepherd has a generous playground, a garden, and was specifically designed to be a crèche.
+Located outside of the town, the school is still waiting for a water hook-up and was connected to the power lines only in October 2019.
+Help Kids India supports the Good Shepherd Preschool.
 This crèche was able to take in 20 additional children following the flooding in December of 2015, thanks to a generous American donor.
-Enrollment at a Good Shepherd Crèche remains at 70.
+Enrollment at Good Shepherd remains at 70.